 Check out some of the aftermath following GDPR’s enforcement date, May 25, 2018.

-1. Standardizing higher standards: The U.S. is set to embrace GDPR-like regulations.
+1. Standardizing higher standards: The U.S. is set to embrace GDPR compliance requirements.

 ultimately result in stricter regulations to protect American consumers’ data.

 2. When Exactis, a small Florida-based marketing firm exposed personal data of 340-million people and businesses in the U.S., a civil class action case soon followed.
 “If U.S. citizens did not think their personal information has ever been compromised, this should convince them it definitely is,” said security researcher, Vinny Troia.